About

 1: I am not aware of the main sustainability goals at global or local levels.

-6: I am clearly aware of the main sustainability goals, such as the Europen Green Deal and my community’s/local strategies, and I can explain them with examples.
+6: I am clearly aware of the main sustainability goals, such as the European Green Deal and my community’s/local strategies, and I can explain them with examples.

 1